tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 [Docker Hub](https://hub.docker.com/) is the most popular platform for hosting and distributing Docker images, which are organized in repositories.
 One of the advantages of hosting your container image on Docker Hub is that anyone willing to use it (i.e. replicate your environment in this case) will be able to do so remotely simply by pulling from their command line.

+We encourage you to share your images thorugh Docker Hub due to its simplicty and versatility.
+However, you can also distribute your `dockerfile` to collaborators.
+If you choose this route, they'll need to build the image themselves using the `docker build` command you've just learned about.

 {{% tip %}}

 Before you try to push your image make sure you are properly logged in to your Docker Hub account.
 To do that run `docker login` in the command line and then introduce your Docker Hub username and password.